Imagine this: you’re in urgent need of money, and suddenly, you come across an app promising an instant loan with no paperwork.

 In general, these loan scammers approach you by sending misleading SMS or emails.
 Here’s an example:

 “Dear Customer, you are pre-approved for an instant loan of ₹50,000 with 0% interest for the first month!
 No paperwork needed.
 Click here to apply now: [scamlink.com].
-Hurry, limited time offer!”
+Hurry, this is a limited time offer!”

 Legitimate financial institutions never send such unsolicited loan offers.
 Hence, before you jump to click on the click, always verify the details and check the email address and other details properly.